OffBroadway/flippydrive/source/compatibility.rst

 .. important::
     We do not yet have automated status reporting, so we rely on `viewers like you` to report game compatibility, especially positive reports
     If you try a game and see it works correctly, please `let us know here <https://forms.gle/Qdr2Fx8JbchLmhBKA>`_!
+Please test with the latest non-beta version.

 Game List
 =========